-Evaluation Committee: The Purchasing Division requires a committee of at least three (3) and recommends no more than five (5) persons knowledgeable of the service to be acquired.
-The agency must receive approval from the Purchasing Division to request more than five (5) members to this committee.
-The agency may invite individuals to serve as advisors who are subject matter experts, knowledgeable in the area of discussion.
+6.2.2.10 RFP Evaluation Committee: For RFP evaluations, the Purchasing Division requires a committee of at least three and recommends no more than five persons knowledgeable of the service to be acquired.
+The agency may also invite individuals to serve as advisors who are subject matter experts, knowledgeable in the area of discussion.
 The advisors may assist the evaluation committee members (referred to as evaluators) in the evaluation process.
-The agency will identify and justify the evaluation committee members and advisors to the Purchasing Division prior to the release of the RFP.